esa/polyhedral-gravity-model/README.md

 During testing POLYHEDRAL_GRAVITY_PARALLELIZATION=`TBB` has been the most performant.
 It is further not recommend to change the LOGGING_LEVEL to something else than `INFO=2`.

-The recommended CMake command would look like this (we only need to change `PARALLELIZATION_DEVICE`, since the defaults of the others are already correctly set):
+The recommended CMake settings using the `TBB` backend would look like this:

 ```bash
 cmake .. -POLYHEDRAL_GRAVITY_PARALLELIZATION="TBB"